-Default Explanation For A Loan
+Default Explanation Letter For A Mortgage

 Why might a bank need a letter regarding your credit history?

 Australian lenders are for the most part hesitant to lend to anyone who has had any problems with their credit history.